Nat1405/seng480/chapter.md

 Scenario Name|Modify Mobile Client
 Business Goals|Allow for easy addition of new features Quality Attribute|Extensibility
-Stimulus|A developer adds a new feature to the zulip mobile client Stimulus Source|Zulip Developer
+Stimulus|A developer adds a new feature to the Zulip mobile client Stimulus Source|Zulip Developer
-Response|The feature is implemented and the new client is sent out Response Measure|The existing codebase is unmodified by the new changes
+Response|The feature is implemented and the new version of the client is sent out Response Measure|The feature is ported between mobile platforms without additional effort.

 New User Onboarding Process

 Aspect|Details
 :---|:---
 Scenario Name|New User Understands Zulip
-Business Goals|New users should be able to understand and use zulip, including streams and topics, with minimal effort and time spent
+Business Goals|New users should be able to understand and use Zulip, including streams and topics, with minimal effort and time spent
 Quality Attribute|Usability
 Stimulus|User starts using Zulip for the first time Stimulus Source|New Zulip User